-In this work a detailed assessment of the decay heat power for the commercial-size European Sodium-cooled Fast Reactor (ESFR) at the end of its equilibrium cycle has been performed.
+In this work, a detailed assessment of the decay heat power for the commercial-size European sodium-cooled fast reactor (ESFR) at the end of its equilibrium cycle has been performed.
 The summation method has been used to compute very accurate spatial- and time-dependent decay heat by employing state-of-the-art coupled transport-depletion computational codes and nuclear data.
 This detailed map provides basic information for subsequent transient calculations of the ESFR.
-A comprehensive analysis of the decay heat has been carried out and interdependencies among decay heat and different parameters characterizing the core state prior to shutdown, such as discharge burnup or type of fuel material, have been identified.
+A comprehensive analysis of the decay heat has been carried out and interdependencies between decay heat and different parameters characterizing the core state prior to shutdowns, such as discharge burnup or type of fuel material, have been identified.
 That analysis has served as a basis to develop analytic functions to reconstruct the spatial-dependent decay heat power for the ESFR for cooling times within the first day after shutdown.